AhubSajid/AE1_AD_Final/report.md

 ## Database Design

 This application consists of a production and development MongoDB database located in MongoDB atlas.
-Each of the databases have the following 3 collections:
+Each of the databases have the following 3 main collections:
 * Users
 * Workouts
 * Friends

+And 3 secondary collections:
+* Categories
+* Reps
+* Times

 ### Users